baoshan/fuzzy_date/README.md

 ==========

-Most data types dealing with date are designed to represent a certain date with varying range (usually from 1 AD, 1753, 1900, or 1970) and accuracy (usually millisecond).
+Most data types dealing with date are designed to represent a certain date with varying ranges (usually starts from 1 AD, 1753, 1900, or 1970) and accuracies (usually from 100 nanoseconds to 1 day).

 Below examples are common seen in historical and general purpose writings: